 Additionally, they have a Life Balanced menu with appetizers, chopped salads, burgers, seafood, and dessert.
 To top it off, they have house-made desserts.

-Additionally, they offer a wine tasting room, a wine club, private parties, and what is most impressive are wine trips.
+Additionally, they offer a wine tasting room, a wine club, private parties, and wine trips are most impressive.
 For example, on September 17 – 20, 2015, McEnery hosts a Wine Tour to Santa Barbara, CA. As McEnery’s quest, you will explore the majestic mountain views, historic vineyards, and quaint lifestyle of the famed region of Santa Barbara, CA.

 Their Facebook has had more than 472,000 visitors with more than 67,000 likes.
 Yelp gives them a 3.5 Star rating.
 We don’t understand or agree with that rating.
 However, Urbanspoon gives them an 87%.

 St Louis Restaurant Review gives Cooper’s Hawk Winery a 4.50 Star Rating.
-We recommend that you visit a location nearest to you.
+However, we recommend that you visit a location nearest to you.

 We offer our congratulations to Mr. and Mrs. McEnery on their exceptional and flourishing vision.
 We wish them luck and continued growth.

-This review is unbiased, and no affiliation currently exists between Cooper’s Hawk Winery and WebTech Group, publishers of St Louis Restaurant Review.
-This review is unbiased and is solely our opinion.
+This review is unbiased, and no affiliation currently exists between Cooper’s Hawk Winery and WebTech Group, St Louis Restaurant Review publishers.
+This review is impartial and is solely our opinion.
 This is not paid advertisement.
 Cooper’s Hawk Winery is now on our watch list.
 We will provide updates as they become available.

 - RestaurantNews.com distributed our review on May 15, 2015